When your knee pain is coming from your unmanaged or uncontrolled Type 2 diabetes

-In a study that we cite in other articles of our website published in the prestigious international journal Therapeutic advances in musculoskeletal disease, doctors wrote of excellent patient outcomes in a study of Prolotherapy injections for with knee osteoarthritis (6) you can read that study here: Prolotherapy knee osteoarthritis injections for knee pain.
+In a study that we cite, in other articles on our website, published in the prestigious international journal Therapeutic advances in musculoskeletal disease, doctors wrote of excellent patient outcomes in a study of Prolotherapy injections for with knee osteoarthritis (6).

-- Unfortunately there were patients excluded from the study.
-The reason?
-Likelihood of poor outcome because of poorly controlled diabetes mellitus with fasting blood sugar greater than 11.1 mmol/L.
+- Unfortunately there were patients excluded from the study because of concerns over likelihood of poor outcome because of poorly controlled diabetes mellitus with fasting blood sugar greater than 11.1 mmol/L.

 - Another well known study on the success of Prolotherapy treatments for knee osteoarthritis lead by our friend and colleague Dr. David Rabago, MD of the University of Wisconsin also excluded patients with uncontrolled diabetes mellitus defined as glycosylated hemoglobin (HbA1c levels) >7.5%).
 (7)